|Nutritional Guidelines (per serving)|

 Whether you are going to a backyard barbecue or just looking to make a good side dish or snack, macaroni salad is a classic.
 This macaroni salad is made with hard-boiled eggs, chopped vegetables, and a distinctively seasoned mayonnaise dressing.

 It is fairly easy to throw together this meal, and it is a definite crowd-pleaser.
 Bring it to your next party and watch it disappear.
-Just remember that it includes egg and mayonnaise that can go bad if it is left in warm temperatures for too long.
-Refrigerate before serving so the ingredients do not spoil and stay fresh.
+Just remember that it includes egg and mayonnaise that can go bad if left in warm temperatures for too long.
+Refrigerate before serving so the ingredients do not spoil.
 A similar recipe you may consider is pasta salad with chicken and bacon, but nothing is quite like the classic macaroni salad.

 - 2 cups cooked macaroni pasta (drained, rinsed and cooled)